-Most revenues from mobile newspaper services music services and mobile video services are recorded on a net basis as the Group is acting as an agent of operators in these transactions.
-For most mobile game services delivered through telecom operators and most WVAS, the Group is responsible for providing desired services to the customers and has primary responsibility and broad discretion to establish price, therefore the Group is considered the primary obligor in these transactions, and revenues from these services are recorded on a gross basis.
+Most revenues from mobile newspaper services, mobile video services and most WVAS are recorded on a net basis as the Group is acting as an agent of operators in these transactions.
+For most mobile game services delivered through telecom operators, the Group is responsible for providing desired services to the customers and has primary responsibility and broad discretion to establish price, therefore the Group is considered the primary obligor in these transactions, and revenues from these services are recorded on a gross basis.